zsiki/GeoEasy/doc/step_by_step.rst

 Save to DXF file
 ----------------

-The points with horizontal coordinates from all loaded datasets can be exported into a DXF file.
+The points with horizontal coordinates from all loaded data sets can be exported into a DXF file.
 Select **Commands/DXF output** from the menu of the graphic window.
 In the displayed dialog box several options can be set for the DXF file.